 The problem is the Thai don’t seem to care.
 Many TV shows and other media still make offensive jokes without any sign of regret.
 And even the ones who were made fun of don’t seem to be that offended.

 In a way, this phenomenon is a great thing.
-It means that Thai people care less about being offended and focus more on “having a fun time” with the group.
+It means Thai people care less about being offended and focus more on “having a fun time” with the group.
 But of course, not everyone sees it like that.
 As a result, Thai humor can become somewhat problematic.

 Now, it’s time to discuss something more concrete and societal.
 And you might want to start with schools.